Introduction

 Step 1: Choose Cleaner

-Select a carpet cleaning product specifically designed for stain removal, ensuring it is effective against nail polish.
+Pick a carpet cleaning product that’s specifically made for stain removal.
+Make sure it works against nail polish.

 Step 2: Apply According to Instructions

-Follow the instructions provided on the product label, which typically involve applying the cleaner directly to the stain and blotting it away.
+Follow the instructions on the product label.
+This usually means applying the cleaner directly to the stain and blotting it away.

 Method 3: Non-Acetone Nail Polish Remover or Rubbing Alcohol